awguitar86/bargain-app-react-ts/README.md

 ## Bargain App Front End

-This is the front end for my Bargain app.
-I am doing this front end with React and TypeScript.
+This front end is with React and TypeScript.